I study the tectonic boundaries that lie beneath our oceans.

 I completed my Ph.D. in marine seismology in December 2024 at the University of Washington, supervised by Dr. William Wilcock.
 My dissertation focused on using cabled ocean bottom seismometer networks to constrain deformational cycles at both the Juan de Fuca mid-ocean ridge and the Cascadia subduction zone.

-I’ll be starting as a postdoctoral scholar at the Pacific Northwest Seismic Network in February 2025, focused on exploring how we can improve earthquake early warning in the PNW using offshore networks.
+Currently, I’m a postdoctoral researcher at the Pacific Northwest Seismic Network.
+I’m exploring how we can improve earthquake early warning in the PNW using offshore networks.

 Feel free to reach out with any questions regarding my work!